Chapter 1

 City.
 The City of West Linn, Oregon, or the area within the territorial limits of the City of West Linn, and such territory outside of the City of West Linn, over which the City of West Linn has jurisdiction or control by virtue of any constitutional or statutory provision.

 City Engineer.
-The City Engineer of West Linn, Oregon, or his or her designee.
+The City Engineer of West Linn, Oregon, or their designee.

 May.
 Permissive.